icons8/lunacy-docs/docs/release-notes/index.md

 ### Better cloud experience

-We introduced a new transport protocol.
+We switched to a new transport protocol.
 This will help reduce latency when working with cloud documents.

 ### Fixes